bulhakovolexii/kottans-frontend/README.md

 - [Learn CSS | Codecademy](./task_html_css_intro/html_css_js_coursera.pdf) (47,6 kB)

 > An enormous amount of time has passed since my last report, and I believe it is necessary to explain the reason.
-> Firstly, I received a scholarship to study front-end under the IT generation program.
-Participation in the competitive
+> Firstly, I received a scholarship to study front-end under the "IT Generation" program.
+Participation in the
-> selection required a lot of effort and time, but these investments were fully justified.
-Secondly, I set a goal for
+> competitive selection required a lot of effort and time, but these investments were fully justified.
+Secondly, I set a
-> myself, not only to pass the "sufficient" part of the courses offered but to master them completely and receive the
+> goal for myself, not only to pass the "sufficient" part of the courses offered but to master them completely and
-> appropriate certificates of completion of the courses.
-I was not prepared for the fact that these courses will contain
+> receive the appropriate certificates of completion of the courses.
+I was not prepared for the fact that these courses
-> the basics of OOP and Ajax, most of the material was not fully understood by me, and I will absolutely have to return
+> will contain the basics of OOP and Ajax, most of the material was not fully understood by me, and I will absolutely
-> to this later.
-Now I want to continue my studies with the Kottans, in parallel with the IT generation, according to
+> have to return to this later.
+Now I want to continue my studies with the Kottans, in parallel with the "IT
-> the 2p2 scheme.
+> Generation", according to the 2p2 scheme.

 [1]: https://kottans.org/ "Kottans - Knowledge must be shared"
 [2]: https://www.coursera.org/learn/introduction-git-github "Introduction to Git and GitHub | Coursera"